Teej festival in Nepal – “The festival especially for Hindu Women.”

 About the Teej festival

-Nepal is a culturally rich country and celebrates lots of festivals with joy and in a vibrant way.
-As Nepal is a multi-ethnic country, each festival is celebrated uniquely and joyously.
+Nepal is a culturally rich country celebrating many festivals with joy and vibrancy.
+It is a multiethnic country, and each festival is celebrated uniquely and joyously.
 Nepal is a land of festivals and offers different festivals with unique features.
-Among them, the Teej festival is one of the famous Hindu festivals celebrated by Nepalese women.
+The Teej festival is one of the famous Hindu festivals celebrated by Nepalese women.

-Teej festival occurs around the month of in Nepali Bhadra (August to early September in the solar calendar).
+The Teej festival occurs in Nepali Bhadra (August to early September in the solar calendar).
 This festival is also known as Haritalika Teej and lasts for three days.
-During this festival, Hindu women are decorated in red saree, tika, and bangles, and women sing and dance in traditional folk songs.
+During this festival, Hindu women are decorated in red sarees, tika, and bangles, and women sing and dance to traditional folk songs.
 All women in Nepal celebrate Teej.

-This festival is also known as fasting.
-During the festival, married women fast pray the longer of her husband and for a happy relationship in a family, whereas unmarried girls fast wishing for a decent and kind husband like” Lord shiva” in the Future.
-This festival is also known as the festival to celebrate happiness among their close ones.
+This festival is also known as fasting, and during the festival, married women fast to pray for the longing of their husbands and a happy relationship in a family.
+In contrast, unmarried girls quickly wish for a decent and kind husband like” Lord Shiva” in the Future.
+This festival is also known as the festival to celebrate happiness among their loved ones.
 Married women are specially invited to their maternal house by their brothers.

 Haritalika Teej falls on the third day of a full moon in the Hindu month of Bhadra.
-It is fascinating to watch women of all age groups, old and young, dance for hours under the hot sun, without eating food and a single drop of water.
-Not only this, during these days they visit the shiva mandir staying in line for long hours praying about the conjugal life of their husband and their children.
+Watching women of all age groups, old and young, dance for hours under the hot sun without eating food or a single drop of water is fascinating.
+During these days, they also visit the Shiva mandir, staying in line for long hours and praying about their husbands’ and children’s marital lives.
 This shows the bravery of Nepalese women.

 Importance of Teej

-The festival Teej is dedicated to Goddess Parvati due to the historical myth that on this day, she was reunited with Lord Shiva.
-As the festival is also called the fasting festival, women of different ages fast for the well-being of their husbands, children, and the happiness of the entire family by the married women while unmarried women fast to get a decent husband like lord Shiva in their upcoming future.
+The festival Teej is dedicated to Goddess Parvati due to the historical myth that she was reunited with Lord Shiva on this day.
+As the festival is also called the fasting festival, women of different ages fast for the well-being of their husbands, children, and the happiness of the entire family by the married women while unmarried women quickly get a decent husband like lord Shiva in their upcoming Future.

-Not only this, but this festival also increases the sisterhood among women and share happiness and love with each other.
-Nepali women celebrate Teej as a way to be united and have fun with their close ones.
-Besides, celebrating Teej has also become a way to bring women together of different classes and celebrate happily.
-It is said that the ultimate sacrifice of a woman on the day of fasting makes her married life successful.
+Not only this, but this festival also increases the sisterhood among women and shares happiness and love.
+Nepali women celebrate Teej as a way to be united and have fun with their loved ones.
+Besides, celebrating Teej has also become a way to bring women of different classes together and celebrate happily.
+It is said that a woman’s ultimate sacrifice on the day of fasting makes her married life successful.

 As per the Hindu myth, Lord Shiva accepts Goddess Parvati as his wife on her 108th birthday, which indicates that Goddess Parvati had to take delivery 108th times.
-And also, she keeps unsparing fast all her life to please lord shiva for being granted the wish of being Shiva’s wife by Lord Shiva Himself.
+Also, she keeps unsparing fast all her life to please lord Shiva for being granted the wish of being Shiva’s wife by Lord Shiva Himself.

-This is the reason Goddess Parvati is known as “Teej Mata,” meaning “Goddess of Teej.”
+This is why Goddess Parvati is known as “Teej Mata,” meaning “Goddess of Teej.”

 Celebration of Teej

-It is intriguing to watch all ladies decked in red clothes, gathering, old and youth, sustaining the entire day without a single drop of water not caring about the hot sun, or downpour.
+Watching all the ladies decked in red clothes, gathering old and young, sustaining the entire day without a single drop of water, not caring about the hot sun or downpour, is intriguing.

 Let us describe the Three days of the Teej celebration in detail: